 The Department of State considers the threat to U.S. Government personnel in Beirut sufficiently serious to require them to live and work under strict security restrictions.
 The internal security policies of the U.S. Embassy may be adjusted at any time and without advance notice.
-These practices limit, and may prevent, access by U.S. Embassy officials to certain areas of the country, especially to parts of metropolitan Beirut, the city of Tripoli, the Bekaa Valley, and southern Lebanon.
+These practices limit, and may prevent, access by U.S. Embassy officials to certain areas of the country, especially to parts of metropolitan Beirut, the city of Tripoli, northern Lebanon, the Bekaa Valley, and southern Lebanon.
 Because of security concerns, unofficial travel to Lebanon by U.S. Government employees and their family members is strictly limited, and requires the Department of State’s prior approval.

 Demonstrators sometimes block the primary road between downtown Beirut and Rafiq Hariri International Airport without warning.
 Access to the airport also may be cut off, sometimes for extended periods, if the security situation deteriorates.